nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

    0xffffbd5bf4a11474:  mov     x3, xzr
    0xffffbd5bf4a11478:  mov     x4, xzr
 ```
 This passage seems to be storing all the userland register values into the kernel stack.
-A pretty logical step for starting a syscall and switching to kernelland.
-Then after, stepping through a couple more instructions, I seem to find what seems to be the ending of the syscall.
+A pretty logical step for starting a syscall when switching to kernelland.
+After stepping through a couple more instructions, I find what seems to be the ending of the syscall.
 ```nasm
 pwndbg> x/20i $pc
 => 0xffffbd5bf4a12234:  msr     elr_el1, x21